apache/kyuubi/docs/deployment/high_availability_guide.md

 With Hive JDBC Driver, a client can specify service discovery mode in JDBC connection string, i.e. `serviceDiscoveryMode=zooKeeper;` and set `zooKeeperNameSpace=kyuubiserver;`, then it can randomly pick one of the Kyuubi service uris from the specified ZooKeeper address in the `/kyuubiserver` path.

-When we set `spark.kyuubi.ha.enabled` to `true`, load balance mode is activated by default.
-Please make sure that you specify the correct ZooKeeper address via `spark.kyuubi.ha.zookeeper.quorum` and `spark.kyuubi.ha.zookeeper.client.port`.
+When we set `kyuubi.ha.enabled` to `true`, load balance mode is activated by default.
+Please make sure that you specify the correct ZooKeeper address via `kyuubi.ha.zookeeper.quorum` and `kyuubi.ha.zookeeper.client.port`.

 ## Active/Standby Failover